plotly/dash-sample-apps/apps/dashr-brain-MRI/README.md

 Clone the repository.

+Be sure to run install all requirements in the `init.R` file.

 Run `app.R`

+From the command line / Terminal:

+Run `Rscript app.R`

 The app will load into your default browser window.
 If it does not, navigate to 127.0.0.1:8050.